WA-Department-of-Agriculture/washi/README.md

 reference
 webpage](https://wa-department-of-agriculture.github.io/washi/reference/index.html).

+For help within RStudio, place your cursor within the function name then press `F1` to open the help page or `F4` to open the source code.

 ## Installation

-You can install the development version of washi from [GitHub](https://github.com/) with:
+You can install the development version of `washi` from [GitHub](https://github.com/) with:

 ``` r